OrchidPi/MOSCARD/README.md

 > `python logdir/logdir_causalconf/classification/bin/test_internal.py`

 * Grad-CAM figure
-To plot a Grad-CAM figure, you can refer to the [code from this GitHub repository](https://github.com/adityac94/Grad_CAM_plus_plus/tree/master).
+To plot a saliency map, you can refer to the ([https://github.com/adityac94/Grad_CAM_plus_plus/tree/master](https://github.com/sunnynevarekar/pytorch-saliency-maps/blob/master/Saliency_maps_in_pytorch.ipynb)).

 ### Contact
 * If you have any quesions, please post it on github issues or email [me](jialupi@asu.edu)